 Run new Pod to use it as a client and connect its console output to your terminal (running it may require some time to deploy).
 When you see the command line prompt of the newly created Pod, run psql tool using the password obtained from the secret.
 The following command will do this, naming the new Pod pg-client:

-'''

-$ kubectl run -i --rm --tty pg-client --image=perconalab/percona-distribution-postgresql:

-14.7 --restart=Never -- bash -il

-[postgres@pg-client /]$ PGPASSWORD='pguser_password' psql -h cluster1-pgbouncer -p 5432 -
+\$ kubectl run -i --rm --tty pg-client --image=perconalab/percona-distribution-postgresql:14.9 --restart=Never -- bash -il [postgres@pg-client /]\$ PGPASSWORD='pguser\password' psql -h minimal-cluster -p 5432 -U pguser pgdb

-U pguser pgdb

-'''